zxcx98738/Eddie-Hsieh/README.md

 學號:106306006

 ## week 1
-1.create a github account and download github desktop
+1. create a github account and download github desktop

-2.install RStudio
+2. install RStudio

-3.learn how to use R markdown ([Rmarkdown website](https://rmarkdown.rstudio.com/))
+3. learn how to use R markdown ([Rmarkdown website](https://rmarkdown.rstudio.com/))